Tutorial - Getting Started with PCB Design

 You can set each error type with a separate error level, eg. from no report, through to a fatal error.
 To make changes to the Connection Matrix:

 - To change one of the settings click the colored box, it will cycle through the 4 possible settings.
-Note that you can right-click on the dialog face to display a menu that lets you toggle all settings simultaneously, including an option to restore them all to their Default state.
+Note that you can right-click on the dialog face to display a menu that lets you toggle all settings simultaneously, including an option to restore them all to their Default state (handy if you have been toggling settings and cannot remember their default state).

 - Our circuit contains only Passive Pins (on resistors, capacitors and the connector) and Input Pins (on the transistors).
 Let's check to see if the connection matrix will detect unconnected passive pins.
 Look down the row labels to find Passive Pin.
 Look across the column labels to find Unconnected.
 The square where these entries intersect indicates the error condition when a passive pin is found to be unconnected in the schematic.
 The default setting is green, indicating that no report will be generated.

-- Click on this intersection box until it turns yellow, so that a warning will be generated for unconnected passive pins when we compile the project.
+- Click on this intersection box until it turns Orange, so that an error will be generated for unconnected passive pins when we compile the project.
 We will purposely create an instance of this error to check it later in this tutorial.

 Setting up Class Generation